HERBAL REMEDY FOR WOUND MANAGEMENT: A REVIEWHTML Full Text

 Fibrin strengthens platelet aggregation into a strong hemostatic plug.
-Finally platelet-derived growth factors (PDGF) are also secreted.
+Finally, platelet-derived growth factors (PDGF) are also secreted.
 The clot dries out and creates a hard surface over the wound that protects tissues underlying 3.

-Remodeling or Maturation Phase: In this stage, the shape of the final scar is determined by formation of cellular connective tissue and strengthening of the new epithelium 5.
+Remodeling or Maturation Phase: In this stage, the shape of the final scar is determined by the formation of cellular connective tissue and strengthening of the new epithelium 5.

 The Factors Affecting Wound Healing: Two types of factors influencing the wound healing.6

-- Vascularity: A wound in very vascular parts of the body heals quickly due to well supplied blood.
+- Vascularity: A wound in very vascular parts of the body heals quickly due to well-supplied blood.

-- Restricted movement of affected part.
+- Restricted movement of the affected part.

 - Exposure of ionizing radiation.

 - Exposure to UV light.